iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 The composition of all realities defines the Realities Ledger State.

-From this composition nodes are able to know which possible outcomes for the Tangle exist, where they split, how they relate to each other, if they can be merged and which messages are valid tips.
+From this composition nodes are able to know which possible outcomes for the Tangle exist, where they split, how they relate to each other, if they can be merged and which blocks are valid tips.
 All of this information can be retrieved in a fast and efficient way without having to walk the Tangle.

 Ultimately, for a set of competing realities, only one reality can survive.
 It is then up to the consensus protocol to determine which branch is part of the eventually accepted reality.

 In total the ledger state thus involves three different layers:
 * the UTXO DAG,
 * its extension to the corresponding branch DAG,
-* the Tangle which maps the parent relations between messages and thus also transactions.
+* the Tangle which maps the parent relations between blocks and thus also transactions.

 ## The UTXO DAG